 Home Loan Repayment Calculator

 Another unique calculator is home loan prepayment calculator.
 It gives you the option of increasing your EMI payment each month which is deducted from your principal.
-This results in big savings over a long-term tenor.
+This results in big savings over a long-term tenure.

 Your housing loan can also help you to save taxes on your income.
 Every principal and interest payment made against can be claimed for deductions in your income tax.
 Use a home loan tax benefit calculator to calculate benefit that you can claim in the income tax by buying a home.
 Home loan repayment calculator helps you to find out your estimated repayments.
 This calculator can also be used to generate a Key Facts Sheet with principal and interest period.